pascme05/PyPowerSim/README.md

 The architecture implemented in the PyPowerSim toolkit is exemplary illustrated for a B2 converter cell in Figure 1.
 The source code implementation of the PyPowerSim toolkit aims to follow the data follow of the implementation in Figure 1 for the interested reader to follow the data and signal flow path through the implementation.
-The complete decription of the toolkit can be found in \docu.
+The complete description of the toolkit can be found in \docu.

 ![img_4.png](docu/img_4.png)